HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Software installation

-This Section contains shortened information taken from \url{www.hlib.com}.
-The software library HLIBpro is a robust parallel C++ implementation of the $\H$-matrix technique and $\H$-matrix arithmetics, developed by Ronald Kriemann \cite{HLIBPRO}.
-HLIBpro supports both the shared and distributed memory architectures, but in this work we use only the shared memory version.
-Intel's Threading Building Blocks (TBB) are used for parallelisation on shared memory systems.
-HLIBpro is free for academic purposes, is distributed as a compiled code (no source code is available).
-Originally HLIBpro was developed for solving FEM and BEM problems \cite{Ronald08HLU, Ronald14HLU}.
-In this work we extend the applicability of HLIBpro to dense covariance matrices and log-likelihood functions.
+This section contains a summary of the information provided at \url{https://www.hlibpro.com} and \url{https://github.com/litvinen/HLIBCov.git}\ .
+HLIBpro supports both shared and distributed memory architectures, though in this work we only use the shared memory version.
+For the implementation of the task-parallel approach, Intel's Threading Building Blocks (TBB) is used.
+HLIBpro is free for academic purposes, and is distributed in a pre-compiled form (no source code available).
+Originally, HLIBpro was developed for solving FEM and BEM problems \cite{Ronald08HLU, Ronald14HLU}.
+In this work, we extend the applicability of HLIBpro to dense covariance matrices and log-likelihood functions. \paragraph{Installation:} HLIBCov uses the functionality of HLIBpro; therefore, HLIBpro must be installed first.
+All functionality implemented by HLIBCov is based on HLIBpro, i.e., no extra software is needed in addition to the libraries needed by HLIBpro.
+This also holds for the Mat\'ern kernel, which uses Bessel functions and maximization algorithms, both being provided by the GNU Scientific Library (GSL) and also used by HLIBpro.
+The reader can easily replace GSL with his own optimization library.
+The Bessel functions are also available in other packages.